 Period taboo refers to the social and cultural stigma around menstruation, a natural process of a woman’s anatomy.
 The taboos about menstruation assume that a woman is impure during her periods; hence, she is forbidden from performing daily chores.

-It is high time that we stop promoting menstruation as a taboo and understand the whole perspective of this amazing biological mechanism.
+It’s high time we stop treating menstruation as a taboo and appreciate this remarkable biological process.
 With period-related issues becoming more and more prominent in the current times, talking and discussing about them will create a sense of awareness in society, which will lead to the eradication of unhealthy practices.

 Menstrual Challenges Women Face At Work And Home

-One might wonder, even after being a natural process, why are periods taboo?
+One might wonder—if menstruation is natural, why is it still treated as taboo?
 That is because of the lack of awareness and knowledge.
-Here, we will throw light on period taboo at work and home, which can turn out to be a nightmare for a woman during her painful days.
+Here, we will throw light on menstruation as a taboo at work and home, which can become especially challenging when stigma and discomfort are involved.

 Periods In The workplace